ExaltedGames/Echo-Ranger/HackmonFrontend/Assets/ORG.md

+# Organization Rules

-# Defer to the artists for now
+## Defer to the artists for now